Melvin42/Darkly/SQL_Injection_Members/Resources/Readme.md

 ```

 If we copy that in google, we can find that is a mySQL error.
+Usually, seeing that kind of error message is a consequence of bad request construction server-side: the request is
+built directly with user inputs !
-So we can try to insert/inject a part of sql request to show the database.
+So we can try to insert/inject a part of sql request which will be executed and show datas from the database that
+we are not allowed to access.

 _But how and what?_

 The UNION command allow us to concat multiple requests.
 To forge our injection we have to put an ID first, follow by UNION and a second command.

-A classic in sqli is to use SELECT to display _information_schema.tables_
+A classic sqli part is to use SELECT to display _information_schema.tables_

 Lets try something
 ```